Login-based license management with Tableau Cloud

 Can users with Creators roles activate Desktop or Prep with my organization’s preferred identity provider?

 Yes!
-The same identity used to log in to the Tableau Server Deployment or Tableau Online site is used to activate Desktop and/or Prep Builder for Creator users; there is no need for users to create a separate Tableau customer account outside of your chosen identity service.
-See Tableau Online Authentication or Tableau Server Authentication for more detail on available options.
+The same identity used to log in to the Tableau Server Deployment or Tableau Cloud site is used to activate Desktop and/or Prep Builder for Creator users; there is no need for users to create a separate Tableau customer account outside of your chosen identity service.
+See Tableau Cloud Authentication or Tableau Server Authentication for more detail on available options.